 The Treasurer is responsible for handling of the Midwest Section's finances under the guidance of the Executive Committee.
 The term of the Treasurer shall be two (2) years.
 The election will be carried out during the alternate year of the Secretary election.

-Representative of the Midwest Section in the House of Delegates shall be elected by the membership to a term of three (3) years and shall serve no more than two (2) consecutive terms in that office.
-The Delegate shall act as representative of the Midwest Section.
-In the event that the Delegate cannot attend the Annual Meeting, the Executive Committee can appoint an Alternate Delegate.

-The number of Delegates to represent the Midwest Section shall be in accordance with rules described in the National AACC Constitution and Bylaws.

 ARTICLE V. Chapters